sjbylo/aba/README.md

 1. Configures NTP during installation time to help avoid issues when using nodes with incorrect date & time.
 1. Optionally creates the required VMs in ESXi or vSphere.
 1. Monitors the installation progress.
-1. Allows for adding more images (e.g. Operators) when synchonizing the mirror registry. (day 1 or 2 operation.)
+1. Allows for adding more images (e.g. Operators) when synchonizing the mirror registry (day 1 or 2 operation).
 1. Configures the OperatorHub integration with the mirror registry.
 1. Can create an archive "bundle" containing all files needed to complete a fully air-gapped installation.
 1. Executes several workarounds for some typical issues with disconnected environments.
 1. Enables the integration with vSphere as a day 2 operation.

 Use aba if you want to get OpenShift up and running quickly in an air-gapped environment without having to study the documentation in detail.
-It also works with connected environments.
+It also works with connected environments!

 For the very impatient: clone this repo onto a RHEL VM with an internet connection, install and run 'make'.
 You will be guided through the process.
 Fedora has also been tested as the 'connected' VM to download the needed images and other content.